inesmartinsgit/inesmartinsgit.github.io/_posts/2026-01-25-pbi-oracle-troubleshoot.md

 ---
-title: "From Client to Server: A Full End-to-End Deep Dive Into a Power BI - Oracle Connection Timeout"
+title: "From Client to Server: An End-to-End Deep Dive Into Power BI-Oracle Connection Timeouts"
 ---

-<span style="color:red">Warning: Post under development, not complete yet.</span>
+<span style="color:red">Warning: Post under development.</span>

 <span style="color:grey"> _Disclaimer: Everything you’ll find here reflects my personal views and is not affiliated with Microsoft or Oracle._ </span>

 <br>

-Troubleshooting an Oracle connection error can be challenging, especially when the error message is frustratingly generic.
+Troubleshooting a PowerBI-Oracle connection error can be challenging, especially when the error message is frustratingly generic.

 In this post, I’ll share my troubleshooting workflow and hands-on tips, using a real-life scenario as an example.<br>